JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1985_04.md

 Our editorial timetable is such that this issue of _The Journal_ has been in the works far too early to include any responses to the first question we submitted to our readers.
 Hopefully that question will have inspired some thinking which we can share with you in forthcoming issues.
 Meanwhile we'll try to help keep the mental juices flowing with another question, based on the following quote from Paper 2 of _The URANTIA Book_:

-> “_The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness._” ([UB 2:7.10](/en/The_Urantia_Book/2#p7_10))
+> “_The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness._” (<a id="a77_306"></a>[UB 2:7.10](/en/The_Urantia_Book/2#p7_10))

 **Question**